One of the best ways to experience the beauty of the Ozarks is on your bicycle.

 Bikes & Battlefields Loop

-This route highlights some of our most popular greenway trails and historic Wilson's Creek National Battlefiled on the outskirts of town.
-Your journey will begin on South Creek Greenway trail, winding its way through one of the largest parks in town, Springfield Botanical Gardens.
+This route highlights some of our most popular greenway trails and the historic Wilson's Creek National Battlefield on the outskirts of town.
+Your journey will begin on the South Creek Greenway trail, winding its way through one of the largest parks in town, Springfield Botanical Gardens.
 Stop to smell the roses on your way to Wilson’s Creek Greenway trail.
 You'll exit the greenway trail and will then be on paved roads.
 Some of this trip takes place on Old Wire Road, a historic byway running through much of the Ozarks.
 When this road gained its name it followed an old Native American route, the Great Osage Trail, across the Ozarks before running along the telegraph line from Saint Louis to Fort Smith, AR.
 This route was also used by the Butterfield Overland Mail stagecoach.
 Be sure to check out the visitor's center.
-The Battlefield offers a paved, bicycle friendly road that circles the Battlefield, highlighting key points and information along your way.
-The entry fee for those who would like to take the 5 mile loop is $10.
+The Battlefield offers a paved, bicycle-friendly road that circles the Battlefield, highlighting key points and information along your way.
+The entry fee for those who would like to take the 5-mile loop is $10.
 Photo credit: Springfield CVB

 SGF Brewery Loop

-If you are like us here at Ozark Greenways, you enjoy your bike rides followed by a cold, locally brewed beer.
+If you are like us here at Ozark Greenways, you enjoy your bike rides followed by a cold, locally brewed beverage.
 If this is the case, this route is for you!
 Unlike most days, you won’t just be chasing your ride with a cold one, you’ll be enjoying all of Springfield’s best offerings of craft beer all day long.
 This route is not for the faint of heart; please bike and consume safely.
 This loop is 23 miles.
 From all of us here at Ozark Greenways: Cheers!
 Here’s to friends, beer, and bikes!
 Photo credit: Springfield CVB

 Springfield Sculpture Tour - Center City